Skip to main content

 Requesting Voter Registration Applications

-Any person seeking permission to print, copy, prepare and/or distribute Oklahoma Voter Registration Applications may apply in writing to the Secretary of the State Election Board.
-The Secretary reserves the right to revoke permission at any time.
+Any person or organization seeking permission to print, copy, prepare and/or distribute Oklahoma Voter Registration Applications may apply in writing to the Secretary of the State Election Board.
+Please note that the Secretary reserves the right to revoke permission at any time.

 Returning Voter Registration Applications